 Welcome!
-You have reached the Cucumber Genetics and Genomics Laboratory.
+You have reached the Cucumber Genetics, Genomics and Breeding Laboratory.

 Specifically, the Cucumber Improvement Program aims to understand the genetic basis of traits important for growers and customers and to develop enhanced germplasm using classical and biotechnological approaches.

 - Developing genetic and genomic resources for cucumber improvement